FormidableLabs/react-swipeable/CONTRIBUTING.md

 	.changeset/flimsy-pandas-marry.md
 ```

+Changeset will use a randomly generated file name for the markdown description file.

 Review the file, make any necessary adjustments, and commit it to source.
 When we eventually do a package release, the changeset notes and version will be incorporated!

 ### Creating versions